Senryoku/VulkanExp/README.md

  - - With visibility term: https://www.gdcvault.com/play/1026182/
  - - Optimise probe placement (not sure how yet! try moving them out of the walls (i.e. when not receiving light?), but having an offset seems rather complicated)
  - - More refined probes state (rn they're "Off", "On" or "Refresh each N frames" (reduced refresh rate))
  - - Light leaks.
 Especially visible in the sun temple.
+May not be a direct consequence of the statistical nature of the probes visibility term: Walls in the sun temple are simply too thin.
  - Synchronisation.
 "Works on my machine", probably nowhere else because it seems I really struggle with understanding how synchronisation works in vulkan (But I'm pretty good at crashing the sync. validation layers)
  - Some sort of (small scale) AO